Leatherback sea turtle: Cultural significance

-The turtle is known to be of cultural significance to tribes all over the world.
-The Seri people, from the Mexican state of Sonora, find the leatherback sea turtle culturally significant because it is one of their five main creators.
-The Seri people devote ceremonies and fiestas to the turtle when one is caught and then released back into the environment.
+The turtle is known to be of cultural significance to some Indigenous peoples.
+The Seri people, from the Mexican state of Sonora, find the leatherback sea turtle culturally significant because they believe it is one of their five main creators.
+They devote ceremonies and fiestas to the turtle when one is caught and then released back into the environment.
 The Seri people have noticed the drastic decline in turtle populations over the years and created a conservation movement to help this.
 The group, made up of both youth and elders from the tribe, is called Grupo Tortuguero Comaac.
 They use both traditional ecological knowledge and Western technology to help manage the turtle populations and protect the turtle's natural environment.

 In the Malaysian state of Terengganu, the turtle is the state's main animal and is usually seen in tourism ads.

 On the South Island of New Zealand's Banks Peninsula the leatherback turtle has great spiritual significance to the Koukourārata hapū of te Rūnanga o Ngāi Tahu, as well as wider significance in Te Ao Māori and to the peoples of greater Polynesia according to the protocols of each rohe.
 In 2021, a leatherback sea turtle was laid to rest by New Zealand's Department of Conservation in a hilltop cave on the Peninsula's Horomaka Island dug by hapū and in accordance with their rohe's ley lines, according to New Zealand's state broadcaster, Radio New Zealand.